Court docs: Man accused of kidnapping Hunter High student previously convicted of attempted murder

-WEST VALLEY CITY (ABC4 News) – Unified police say 43-year-old Creed Cole Lujan from West Valley City in custody in connection with the reported abduction of a Hunter High school student.
+WEST VALLEY CITY, Utah (ABC4 News) – Unified police say 43-year-old Creed Cole Lujan from West Valley City in custody in connection with the reported abduction of a Hunter High school student.

+A probable cause statement released on said Tuesday that Lujan was booked into Salt Lake County Jail on multiple felonies.
+Including rape, aggravated kidnapping, aggravated sexual abuse of a child-stranger to the victim, two counts of aggravated assault, distribution of pornographic material and tampering with evidence.

 Police took Lujan into custody just before 10 p.m.
 Monday night.